-These days, fried chicken needn’t be sought out at a fast food joint and on a bad hangover.
-From karaage to buttermilk, Korean fried chicken to the popcorn variety, the number of eateries putting their own spin on the crunchy, tender, deep-fried delights is steadily growing — for which we count ourselves lucky.
+These days, a fried chicken craving needn’t be fulfilled at a greasy fast food joint or on a bad hangover.
+From karaage to buttermilk, Korean fried to Southern-style, the number of eateries putting their own spin on this crunchy, tender, deep-fried delight is impressive to say the least — for which we count ourselves lucky.
 For your perusal, we’ve compiled the best places in Auckland to get a fix of the good stuff.

 Peach’s Hot Chicken

-Specialising in authentic Nashville hot chicken, Peach’s Hot Chicken is so popular the former food truck transitioned to a restaurant in east Auckland’s Panmure.
+Specialising in authentic Nashville hot chicken, Peach’s Hot Chicken is so popular the former food truck transitioned to a restaurant in East Auckland’s Panmure.
 Choose your spice level (ranging from mild to Holy Cluck — described as a religious experience) and enjoy it served on either a piece of soft white bread, inside a tender brioche bun, or piled atop waffles.

 Simon & Lee

-Ponsonby Korean restaurant Ockhee serves up two different, yet equally delicious, takes on Korean fried chicken.
+Ponsonby Korean restaurant Ockhee serves up two different (yet equally delicious) takes on Korean fried chicken.
 The sweet chilli and a roasted peanut glaze is delightfully sticky and syrupy while spicy soy and sesame glazed has a deep umami flavour.
 We recommend pairing with the Chun Sa Chae noodle salad for a deliciously fresh contrast.

 Chop Chop Noodle House